spectralDNS/shenfun/docs/source/gettingstarted.rst

 Basic usage
 -----------

-Shenfun consists of classes and functions whoose purpose are to make it easier to implement PDE's with spectral methods in simple tensor product domains.
+Shenfun consists of classes and functions whoose purpose it is to make it easier to implement PDE's with spectral methods in simple tensor product domains.
 The most important everyday tools are